 Found in the center of the county is a bustling suburban area full of natural resources and cultural amenities.
-It encompasses nine communities within its boundaries, including: Chesterfield Township, Harrison Township, Macomb Township, Mount Clemens, New Baltimore, Sterling Heights and Utica.
+It encompasses nine communities within its boundaries, including: Chesterfield Township, Clinton Township, Harrison Township, Macomb Township, Mount Clemens, New Baltimore, Shelby Township, Sterling Heights and Utica.

 Each community within the regions of Macomb County has its own unique set of amenities.
 Check out what they have to offer by visiting the interactive map here.

 - It is Michigan’s 3rd most populous county with more than 880,000 residents